How to Make Tomato Sauce {Optional Canning Instructions}

 - Amish Paste: Amish Paste tomatoes are an heirloom variety that is great for making tomato sauce.
 They have a rich, sweet flavor and a meaty texture and are especially popular among home gardeners.

 - Jersey: Jersey tomatoes are another popular choice for making tomato sauce.
-They have dense, meaty flesh and a deep, complex flavor well-suited for cooking.
+They have dense, meaty flesh and a deep flavor that is well-suited for cooking.

-But the easy answer is to use whatever tomatoes you have.
-They all make a delicious sauce; each variety will have a slightly different flavor.
+All tomatoes make a delicious sauce, and each variety has a slightly different flavor.
 Some varieties may need to be cooked down longer to remove lots of the juice, but they are all good.

-Cherry tomatoes make a delicious sauce with a touch of sweetness, but most of them are very juicy, so you’ll need lots of tomatoes to make your sauce.
+Cherry tomatoes make a delicious sauce with a touch of sweetness, but most are very juicy, so you’ll need lots of tomatoes to make your sauce.

-- Salt (optional) – Choose canning salt, kosher salt, or sea salt if you use it.
+- Salt (optional): Choose canning salt, or kosher, or sea salt if you use it.
+Do not use table salt for canning.

 Procedure with juicer